 |Weight||96kg (15st 1lb)|

 As a student, taking a Level 3 Sports Diploma, at SGS Filton College, Lucas Slowik has much to anticipate.
 He received the Carol Humphreys Memorial Bursary Fund of £1,000 in March 2013 to accelerate his rugby development.
-Born in Macon, France he qualifies through his English mother and is a member of the Gold Elite Player Development Group at Bristol, where he is in his initial season with the club.
+Born in Macon, France he qualifies through his English mother and is a member of the Gold Elite Player Development Group at Bristol, where he has completed his initial season with the club.

 He attended Swainswick Primary School and Beechen Cliff Boys’ Secondary School and was a member of the Bath Academy last year, having played from the age of eight for the club’s minis.
 His ambitions within the game are “to play for Bristol’s senior side and to have a long and positive career, then either stay in sport and coach or take another path and start something new.”

 His outside interests are “swimming, being down on the beach and also cooking.
 My dad owns a restaurant and deli so one day I’d like to take that over from him.
 The Memorial Stadium in Bristol is my favourite one and Brian O’Driscoll is an inspirational player.
 He never gives up, doesn’t show pain and performs week in, week out.”

 2013 FIRA/AER – P 2014 S, W(R) FIRA/AER – W, I